MMIV-ML/BMED365-2025/Individual-project/README.md

 # Individual Project (BMED365): Digital Poster and Speed Presentation

-_Individual Project - Weeks 6-7:  You will work independently on your project during Weeks 6 and 7.
+_**Individual Project - Weeks 6-7**:  You will work independently on your project during Weeks 6 and 7.
 You have the flexibility to complete this work at your preferred time and location.
 The projects will culminate in a "speed-poster" presentation session on February 14th from 8:15 AM to 12:00 PM._

 ## Overview